ArthurSudbrackIbarra/ISlash-Programming-Language/README.md

 ![Running Programs](https://user-images.githubusercontent.com/69170322/183551455-e2b7d46f-7115-4a69-a03a-eafb5b67a323.png)

-**NOTE**: All files inside the 'programs' directory are shared between your host machine and the Docker ISlash container using a **bind mount volume**, so you can modify the .islash files or create new ones in your host machine and then run them from inside the container.
+**NOTE**: All files inside the 'programs' directory are shared between your host machine and the Docker ISlash container using a **bind mount volume**, so you can modify the .isl files or create new ones in your host machine and then run them from inside the container.

 ## Language Support in VSCode